COVID-19 and The Whole World

 [There's no article which is going to be up to date by the time this is written – I think I'm waiting on our state's shelter at home order right now – so please check your state, and if you're in a large enough city, your local jurisdiction, including tribal lands.]

-There have been numerous articles pointing to how sex work, as a form of intimate, non-essential labor [the Slixa Blog], has globally taken a hard hit [COMPLEX] as businesses like strip clubs and porn studios close and and clients and workers enact social distancing [Australian Financial Review].
+There have been numerous articles pointing to how sex work, has globally taken a hard hit [COMPLEX] as businesses like strip clubs and porn studios close and and clients and workers enact social distancing [Australian Financial Review].
 There has already been one police citing of a sex worker in Spain who left his home to work.
 It can feel like we are all entering a brave new world in trying to figure out how to make a job, which has always been one of the most flexible and responsive, work again in new circumstances.

 What It's Teaching Us